Employee – ownership trusts and tax free bonuses

-Two valuable tax reliefs were introduced in 2014 to encourage indirect employee share ownership along the lines of the model used by the John Lewis Partnership.
+Two valuable tax reliefs encourage indirect employee share ownership along the lines of the model used by the John Lewis Partnership.

 In outline, this involves employees being beneficiaries of a discretionary trust (the Employee – Ownership Trust or EOT) which owns the company or group of companies by which the beneficiaries are employed.